Table of Contents (click to expand)

 - Paper Wallets

-Paper Wallets are simply a piece of paper containing your public and secret keys.
+Paper Wallets are simply a piece containing your public and secret keys.
 The value of your wallet is stored on the blockchain, connected to your keys.
 The public key is used to be able to receive transactions, the secret key is needed to open your wallet and send transactions.
-With a printed piece of paper, you can be sure your coins don’t get lost by a computer crash, a hacker attack, or similar problems.
+With a printed piece of paper, you can be sure your coins aren’t lost by a computer crash, a hacker attack, or similar problems.

 - Physical Bitcoins: With a physical Bitcoin, the manufacturer installs a public address and a hidden private key with the coin.
 It is more of a bearer item.
 The private key is hidden, so the coin cannot be spent as long as this is granted.